 Basic Service Rates

-We do maintenance and support by remote control for your
+We can do maintenance and support by remote control for your

 convenience.
-If necessary we may require the system to be brought to
+Only if necessary do we ask that the system to be

-our shop (in house).
-Onsite, Server and MultiUser environments
+brought to our shop (in house).
+Onsite, Server and MultiUser

 You stay home, we work remotely to clean up common crap related to